TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 Note:  The first time you run the eosstracker container, Docker will pull the latest image and build it.
 Depending on the speed of your computer and Internet connection, this can take several minutes.
 Furthermore, once the container is running, it will detect the empty `data` directory and will download and populate it with eosstracker files.
-This will also take a few minutes.
+This will take a few additional minutes.

 Once it is up and running, you can see what the Eosstracker container is doing by following the log file.
 Use the following command to view the eosstracker log file, and press CTRL-C to exit when done.